 How did you prepare for the interview?

-Most applicants prepared for the interview by utilizing resources such as the Student Doctor Network (SDN), engaging in mock interviews with family or friends, and reviewing common interview questions.
-They also emphasized the importance of researching the school's website for information and questions to ask during the interview.
+Many applicants prepared for the interview by using Student Doctor Network (SDN) resources, including mock interviews and interview feedback.
+They also emphasized the importance of practicing with friends or family and researching the school's website for potential questions and information.

 SDN mock interview.
 They asked me 7 questions but some of them 70% are tough.
 So you need to be prepared.
 The bad part for me is I have a tendency to stumble if I dont have a good enough answer to give.